nushell/nushell.github.io/blog/2019-08-23-introducing-nushell.md

 # What's next?

 Nu is just getting started.
 In this release, we have a foundation to build on.
-Next, we'll work towards stability, the abilty to use Nu as your main shell, the ability to write functions and scripts in Nu, and much more.
+Next, we'll work towards stability, the ability to use Nu as your main shell, the ability to write functions and scripts in Nu, and much more.

 If you want to give it a spin, the [installation instructions](https://book.nushell.sh/en/installation) will help you get started.
 If you want to chat come by our [discord](https://discord.gg/NtAbbGn) and [github](https://github.com/nushell/nushell)